mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-12-a-substitution-model-of-computation.md

 Multiplication with constants is equally intuitive :
 `chg 1 111`, which multiplies with 3.
 By mapping each `1` to `111` we triple the total count of 1s.
 If you think that substituting "all at once" is cheating, you'll still not complain to this equivalent program :
 ```
-chg 1 🔥
+chg 1 🔴
-chg 🔥 111
+chg 🔴 111
 ```
 Not a one-liner, but still quite elegant.
-We map each 1 to a 🔥 which then maps to 111.
+We map each 1 to a 🔴 which then maps to 111.
 Again, it is a very appealing way of visualising multiplication.

 What about exponentiation ?
 Here's how to calculate 2^x.
 The intuition is to keep doubling a number which starts from 1, and decrementing the input, until only the former number remains.
 ```
-chg ^ 🔥                            # Introduce 🔥, which will multiply in number to 2^x
+chg ^ 🔴                            # Introduce 🔴, which will multiply in number to 2^x
 repeat till no change :
-    chg 🔥1 🔥                  # decrement the number
+    chg 🔴1 🔴                  # decrement the number
-    repeat till no change :         # if none of the number is left, replace 🔥 with 'S'
+    repeat till no change :         # if none of the number is left, replace 🔴 with 'S'
-        chg 🔥$ S
+        chg 🔴$ S
-        chg 🔥S SS
+        chg 🔴S SS
-    chg 🔥 🔥🔥                 # double 🔥 !
+    chg 🔴 🔴🔴                 # double 🔴 !
 chg S 1                         # final fix
 ```
 Okay, I cheated with a double repeat, but the program is really very intuitive still.
 I could not have cheated, and made my program a little bit wobbly and confusing.